 Students who were not accepted into the Honors Program through the Common Application to UMW may apply to the Honors Program in their first year if they fall within these guidelines:

-- have completed fewer than 60 total college credits
+- Completed fewer than 60 total credits

 Interested students are highly encouraged to enroll in at least one HN-designated class in Fall or Spring of their first year.

 Applications will be accepted each year by February 1st.